G-Andrey/MovieListV3/README.md

   + Movie/show added to list
   + Movie deleted
   + Movie marked as watched/unwatched
   + Movie is in dragable state
+- If list is empty, eye emoji that wiggles is displayed 👀👀👀
 - Toast notifications for user feedback when events occur:
   + Webscraper found movie and added to list
   + Webscraper did not find movie